How Auxiliary Reasoning Unleashes GUI Grounding in VLMs: Introduction

-Following the zero-shot auxiliary reasoning techniques, our work introduces three lightweight methods, namely \textit{Coordinate Scaffold}, \textit{Axis-Grid Scaffold} and \textit{Mark-Grid Scaffold}, that enhance both open-source and proprietary VLMs with explicit spatial cues.
+Following this paradigm, we introduce three lightweight methods, namely \textit{Coordinate Scaffold}, \textit{Axis-Grid Scaffold} and \textit{Mark-Grid Scaffold}, that enhance both open-source and proprietary VLMs with explicit spatial cues.
 The first two methods leverage visual overlays such as axes, grids and labeled intersections to preserve the model's native reasoning process, while the third simplifies continuous coordinate prediction as discrete grid ID prediction.
 We evaluate these methods on four GUI grounding benchmarks with seven backbone VLMs.
-Our methods consistently improve click accuracy, defined as the proportion of test samples where the predicted location falls within the ground truth element's bounding box \cite{li2022grounded}, for the majority of the seven VLMs across all benchmarks.
-For instance, Mark-Grid Scaffold elevates the score of Gemini-2.5-Flash from a direct inference score of 5.50\% to an exceptional 72.09\% on ScreenSpot-v2.
-Our code is available at https://github.com/liweim/AuxiliaryReasoning.

-Our contributions are summarized as follows: \begin{itemize} \item A significant performance gap between Direct Prediction and Pointing Game is discovered in open-source VLMs, demonstrating their latent GUI grounding capability. \item Three lightweight and zero-shot auxiliary reasoning methods are proposed to enhance VLM's GUI grounding capabilities, with the distinct advantage of being compatible with both open-source and proprietary models. \item A detailed investigation is conducted on seven open-source as well as proprietary VLMs on four GUI benchmarks, clarifying the unique strengths and application scenarios of each method. \end{itemize}
+Our methods generally improve click accuracy on seven VLMs across four benchmarks.
+For instance, Mark-Grid Scaffold elevates the score of Gemini-3.1-Pro from a direct inference score of 11.72\% to 95.20\% on ScreenSpot-v2 and achieves state-of-the-art performance on ScreenSpot.
+Our contributions are summarized as follows: \begin{itemize} \item A significant performance gap between Direct Prediction and Pointing Game is identified in general VLMs, suggesting substantial latent grounding potential beyond direct coordinate prediction. \item Three lightweight zero-shot auxiliary reasoning methods are proposed to enhance GUI grounding in VLMs, with compatibility across both open-source and proprietary models. \item Extensive experiments on seven open-source and proprietary VLMs across four GUI benchmarks show substantial gains from auxiliary reasoning.
+Mark-Grid Scaffold achieves state-of-the-art performance on ScreenSpot, and approaches the strongest fine-tuned methods on ScreenSpot-v2 and UI-I2E-Bench. \end{itemize}